Sudan

 Many families from the surrounding villages have been living in shelter in mountain caves (Tabanja region) for months.
 During bombardments they hide in the caves.
 Many are sick and severely traumatised by the almost daily bombing terror.

-Cap Anamur has been providing basic medical care in the Nuba Mountains since 1997 with its own hospital in Lwere, treating over 200,000 people annually.
+Since 1997, Cap Anamur has been providing the highest standard of medical care in the Nuba Mountains through its own hospital in Lwere, treating over 120,000 people every year.

 Fight for Freedom – The Forgotten War in the Nuba Mountains.
 Many people from the surrounding villages have fled to the caves near Tongoli because of the bombing terror.